A short history (more to come soon)

 In addition to these general histories there is always mentioned James Chung-Gon, who was a leading figure in both the Chinese and European communities of his time and whose descendants still live in Tasmania.
 Originally from Xinhui (新會) in south China’s Pearl River Delta, James Chung-Gon brought his wife from China and established a large family of Tasmanians.
 The account by ABC journalist Helene Chung of her own family history provides all the elements of a Chinese-Australian family including property in China, as well as the scandal of divorce, and even a mythic link to famous actress Merle Oberon!

-We also have a rare picture of a Chinese woman, Lula Chinn, who traveled to Weldborourgh when aged 16 to marry and raise eleven children.
+We also have a rare portrait of a Chinese woman, Lula Chinn, who traveled to Weldborourgh when aged 16 to marry and raise eleven children.
 Another person closely linked to Tasmania’s Chinese heritage is Senator Bakhap who was raised the adopted son of a Chinese-Australian tin miner and worked not only as a tin miner but also as a Chinese interpreter before becoming a Senator for Tasmania in 1913.

 Reference is made in these accounts to China and the returning of many people to China once their ‘fortunes’ were made.
 However, ongoing links and the nature of the intercourse with China and the villages of origin are largely neglected.
 One source that gives some details of this aspect of Tasmania’s Chinese-Australian history is “Decoding historical scripts in Chinese: The Tasmanian Chungs from Xinhui”.
 This is based in part on the ‘confession’ of Willie Chung Sing who had returned to his village and been caught up in the land reforms after 1949.